 Sankey Chart

 The Sankey Chart illustrates the flow from one set of values to another.
-Showing users' paths through various touchpoints with a product, such as screens, actions, and more, is useful for identifying frequent user journeys.
+Displaying users' paths through various touchpoints with a product, such as screens, actions, and more.
+The Sankey Chart is useful for identifying frequent user journeys.

 Breakdown Chart

-The Breakdown Chart shows retention by time dimensions – time since focal time and time itself.
+The Breakdown Chart displays retention by time dimensions (time since focal time and time itself).
 This capability is present only for the Retained measure type.
 You can also segment by cohorts and attributes in the breakdown chart.

 Pivot Chart